EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 Party U SHALL compose message_3 as follows:

-* If corr (TYPE – method) equals 2 or 3, C_V is omitted, otherwise C_V is not omitted.
+* If TYPE mod 4 equals 2 or 3, C_V is omitted, otherwise C_V is not omitted.

 *  Compute COSE_Sign1 as defined in Section 4.4 of {{RFC8152}}, using the signature algorithm in the cipher suite SUITE, the private authentication key of Party U, and the following parameters.
 The unprotected header (not included in the EDHOC message) MAY contain parameters (e.g. 'alg').